dheerubhai-101/ros_gz_wh/README.md

-# ros_gz_project_template
+# Gazebo Warehouse Simulation
-A template project integrating ROS 2 and Gazebo simulator.
+A template project integrating ROS 2 and Gazebo for warehouse simulation and a custom sensor plugin.

 ## Included packages

-* `ros_gz_example_description` - holds the sdf description of the simulated system and any other assets.
+* `pal_gz_example_description` - holds the sdf description of the simulated system and any other assets.

-* `ros_gz_example_gazebo` - holds gazebo specific code and configurations.
+* `pal_gz_example_gazebo` - holds gazebo specific code and configurations.
 Namely this is where systems end up.

-* `ros_gz_example_application` - holds ros2 specific code and configurations.
+* `pal_gz_example_application` - holds ros2 specific code and configurations.

-* `ros_gz_example_bringup` - holds launch files and high level utilities.
+* `pal_gz_example_bringup` - holds launch files and high level utilities.

-## Install

-For using the template with Gazebo Fortress switch to the `fortress` branch of this repository, otherwise use the default branch `main` for Gazebo Harmonic onwards.

 ### Requirements